Meet Michelle O'Gara

 Graphic and Web Design

 Blending her traditional theatre arts training with the emergence of new media, Mimi earned a second degree in Graphic and Web Design from Gibbs College in New York City.
-A newbie to the corporate world, she designed brand identity and corporate collateral for the Girl Scouts, All for One Alliance, Landmark Worldwide and Gentiva – the largest home healthcare company in America.
+A newbie to the corporate world, she designed brand identity and corporate collateral for the Girl Scouts, All for One Alliance, Landmark Worldwide, and Gentiva – the largest home healthcare company in America.

 A Turning Point

 In 2008, Mimi was treated successfully for breast cancer.
-The experience led her to write and illustrate an inspiring book entitled, “Cancerland and The Other Side of Sick."
+The experience led her to write and illustrate an inspiring book entitled, “Cancerland and The Other Side of Sick.”
 Her multi-media art from this era was selected for the West Chelsea Art Gallery show entitled Visual Diaries: A Snapshot of the Young Adult Cancer Experience.
 In 2009, O’Gara co-chaired the Dream On Live Band Karaoke Event with CancerCare.
 Together they raised program funding for young adults living with cancer.
-The exposure from the event led to O’Gara presenting as a keynote speaker at the Living with Cancer Conference.
+The exposure from the event led to O’Gara presenting as a keynote speaker at the Living with Cancer Conference and PinkSpeak.

 Above: “Opening Doors to Good Health” Takes an intimate look into the world of Open Door patients.

 When Westchester County became the East Coast epicenter of the coronavirus, and the grim reality of the covid death rate was pressing in, Open Door Family Medical Center stayed fully operational.
-Staying true to its name, the Federally Qualified Health Center kept its doors open for its 60,000 low-income patients – and for thousands of other people in the County who thought they had Covid but had nowhere else to go.
-Mimi developed a digital crisis communications plan to address the complex needs of the Covid-19 pandemic, yielding over $650k in monetary donations and $50k gifts-in-kind (including PPE).
-In addition to raising community awareness about access to testing and vaccinations, she produced over 40 bilingual videos and increased the health center's YouTube channel subscriber base by 200%.
-Videos ranged from community vlogs and exercise videos to animated explainers and a “behind-the-scenes” spot featuring front-line staff.
+Staying true to its name, the Federally Qualified Health Center kept its doors open for its 60,000 low-income patients and thousands of other people in the County who thought they had Covid but had nowhere else to go.
+Mimi developed a digital crisis communications plan to address the complex needs of the Covid-19 pandemic, yielding over $650k in monetary donations and $50k in gifts-in-kind (including PPE).
+In addition to raising community awareness about access to testing and vaccinations, she produced over 40 bilingual videos and increased the health center’s YouTube channel subscriber base by 200%.
+Videos ranged from community vlogs and exercise videos to animated explainers and a “behind-the-scenes” spot featuring front-line staff (shown above).